bachelor's degree in engineering is required for almost all entry-level

 but many students find that it takes between 4 and 5 years to complete

 their studies.
 In a typical 4-year college curriculum, the first 2 years

 are spent studying mathematics, basic sciences, introductory

-students may also take courses such as Reservoir Petrophysics, Petroleum
+students may also take courses such as Introduction to Mining Safety,

-the last 2 years, a petroleum engineering program might include courses in
+last 2 years, a mining engineering program might include courses in Material

 Those interested in a

-career in petroleum engineering should consider reviewing engineering programs that are
+career in Mining Engineering should consider reviewing engineering programs that are

 ABET, Inc. If you choose to attend a program that is not ABET accredited, you should be sure that the university